-Four steps to open data
+Four steps to get started with open data

 Follow our step-by-step guide and get inspired by insightful reading.
 Don’t hesitate to contact us for a free consultation when you are ready to get started.
-We share best practices and run a demo on how to use EntryScape to publish open data.

 There is a big upside to data and what can be made of data.
 Open data can be used by everyone for any purpose.
 No cost or limitation in licenses, which is attractive to innovators.